woocommerce/woocommerce/readme.txt

 * Dev - Made template debug mode set WC_TEMPLATE_DEBUG_MODE constant and remove all overrides for all template loading functions.
 * Dev - Switched to .scss from .less for all styles.
 * Dev - Included bourbon for scss mixins.
+* Dev - Decoupled the order summary and payments area.
+Both are updated independently via ajax fragments and can be moved around via actions.
+TEMPLATES OVERRIDING THESE TEMPLATES WILL NEED TO UPDATE THEIR FILES.
 * Localisation - Add Ukrainian currency and symbol.

 = 2.2.5 - 07/10/2014 =